 The Penland Community Open House started more than 20 years ago and brings about 600-700 people to the campus each year, said Penland Communications Manager Robin Dreyer.

 Dreyer said the event is useful for generating interest for class registrations but, more importantly, for showing the public what happens at Penland.

 Dreyer added the hard work of the staff and volunteers as well as donations from Ledger Hardware and Dr. Taylor Townsend, DDS help makes the event possible.

-The studio coordinators planned their individual public workshops and bought the materials.
+Studio coordinators plan their public workshops and purchase the necessary materials.